WesBaker0/Simple-Regex-Tutorial/gist.md

 ## Regex Components

+In this section, we'll break down the various components of our regular expression.
+Understanding these elements will help you comprehend how the regex works as a whole.
+We will look at Anchors, Grouping Constructs, Bracket Expressions, and Quantifiers.

 ### Anchors

 `^` and `$` are the start and end of line anchors respectively.
 They ensure that the matching is done from the start to the end of the string.